microsoft/TypeScript-repos-automation/README.md

 npm start
 ```

-### Development

-This repo depends on you having the [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local).
-Expect this install to take some time.
+To do this you need to have the [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local) set up.
+Expect this install to take some time - it's the actual runtime used on the server's.

 Windows users: